Buying Your License

 Fishing licenses cover fishing throughout the year.

-Combination licenses include a late-season bear tag and a November- season legal buck tag.
+Combination licenses include fishing as well as a late-season bear tag and a November regular season legal buck tag.
 They also cover small-game hunting.
 Add-on licenses are required for early season bear, archery deer season, muzzleloader deer season, and turkey seasons (each with their own tags).

 In order to obtain resident annual licenses, a person must have lived in Vermont for the six months immediately prior to applying for a license and NOT claimed residence elsewhere for any other reason.